Testability of Reverse Causality Without Exogenous Variation: Introduction

 \section{Introduction}

 Endogeneity is a central problem in econometric models which potentially invalidates estimates of causal effects.
-Existing tests of endogeneity often require that a potential solution in the form of instruments is available.
-In many situations, such exogenous variables might violate exclusion restrictions or are simply not available.
-Reverse causality is one source of endogeneity.

-The aim of this paper is to show that testabilty of reverse causality is possible under mild assumptions and without relying exogenous variation.
-We show that testability can be achieved under mild model restrictions, which seem plausible in many microeconomic applications.
-First, we require a nonlinear relationship between dependent variable and regressor.
+Reverse causality, where the dependent variable causes the independent variable, is one source of such endogeneity.
+The aim of this paper is to show that reverse causality is testable under mild assumptions and without relying on exogenous variation.
+We build on \textcite{hoyer09anm} who provide a link between nonlinear model structure and causality, namely, that a nonlinear relation between cause and effect leads to observable signals about causal direction using observational data.
+While their theoretical results are striking, their results assume homoskedastic errors and do not generalize to settings with additional control variables.
+We show that this assumption can be relaxed to allow for heteroskedasticty with respect to additional control variables, as is commonly the case in econometric applications.
+Our primary conditions for achieving testability are twofold: First, we necessitate a nonlinear relationship between the dependent variable and the regressor (with no restrictions on how controls are incorporated into the model).
 Second, we impose additively separable errors.

-We build on \textcite{hoyer09anm} who provide a link between nonlinear model structure and causality, namely that a nonlinear relation between cause and effect leads to observable signals about causal direction in non-experimental data.
-While their theoretical results are striking, their results assume homoskedastic errors and do not generalize to settings with additional control variables.
-We show that this assumption can be relaxed to allow for heteroskedasticty w.r.t. additional control variables.

-We show that identification of the causal direction is equivalent to a conditional independence test of covariates and error terms given control variables.
-The procedure hence relies on replacing the unobserved errors by residuals, which are conditionally mean independent but not conditionally independent of the covariates.
-The reliance on \textit{estimated} residuals makes the derivation of critical values of the test unfeasible.
-Nevertheless, comparing test statistics for two rivaling models is informative about which one represents the true causal structure \parencite[see][]{peters14}.

-For our causal discovery procedure, we make use of advances in testing conditional independence based on kernel mean embeddings, i.e., maps of probability distributions into reproducing kernel Hilbert spaces (RKHS) \parencite[see][for a survey]{muandetetal16kernel}.
+Following \cite{hoyer09anm}, we also demonstrate how our testability result can be applied in empirical practice.
+Specifically, we show that identification of the causal direction is equivalent to a conditional independence test of covariates and error terms given control variables.
+We make use of conditional independence tests based on kernel mean embeddings, i.e., maps of probability distributions into reproducing kernel Hilbert spaces (RKHS) \parencite[see][for a survey]{muandetetal16kernel}.
 Intuitively, this corresponds to approximating conditional distributions with unconditional ones by weighting with an appropriate kernel, and evaluating their covariance in an RKHS.
-The method detects nonlinear dependencies.
+The method can detect nonlinear dependencies.